Chelsea-Dover/introToFrontEnd/Day_2/labs/Exercise_personalWebpage.md

 1. Create a new CSS file called `style.css` in the same folder that your index.html page is in
 1. Add `<link rel="stylesheet" href="styles.css">` to the head of your html file
-1. Create your portfolio using the styles we've gone over.
+1. Style your html page using the styles we've gone over.
 You must at least include:
-    - background
-    - margin
+    - background-color
     - color
-    - padding
+    - border

 ------